zsb87/SpeechRecognitionBenchmark/README.md

 ### Steps:
 1. Download .so file from [here](https://drive.google.com/file/d/1c2o3P9OY87S6vCpJO2KCKRQQAhOO_gHb/view?usp=sharing).
+2. Install DeepSpeech with `pip3 install deepspeech`.
-2. Run `DeepSpeech-mozilla/batch_trans_xer.py`to generate transcripts from audio input and save in .txt files and then calculate the WER, CER and SER results from generated transcritps and labels.
+3. Run `DeepSpeech-mozilla/batch_trans_xer.py`to generate transcripts from audio input and save in .txt files and then calculate the WER, CER and SER results from generated transcritps and labels.

 ## wav2letter Model
 This is a wrapper of [wav2letter++](https://github.com/facebookresearch/wav2letter) model by Facebook AI Research. wav2letter++ is a fast open source speech processing toolkit from the Speech Team at Facebook AI Research.
-It is written entirely in C++ and uses the ArrayFire tensor library and the flashlight machine learning library for maximum efficiency.
-Our approach is detailed in this arXiv paper.
+It is written entirely in C++ and uses the ArrayFire tensor library.
+Because there is some error in the pretrained model, we slightly modified the codes and trained it on the librispeech’s train-clean-100 dataset for 24 hours.
+Also we made the WER result implementation part.

 Decoder: CTC + language model beam search

-Language model: [3-gram LM](http://www.openslr.org/resources/11/3-gram.arpa.gz) trained from LibriSpeech corpus
+Language model: [3-gram LM](http://www.openslr.org/resources/11/3-gram.arpa.gz) trained from libriSpeech corpus

 ### Steps:
+1. Install wav2letter with docker using `sudo docker run --runtime=nvidia --rm -itd --ipc=host --name w2l wav2letter/wav2letter:cuda-latest`.
-1. Run `Split.py` to extract and save the labels in correct format.
+2. Run `Split.py` to extract and save the labels in correct format.
-2. Run `WER` to calculate the WER results from generated transcritps and labels.
+3. Run `WER` to calculate the WER results from generated transcritps and labels.